 In the case of a natural disaster (i.e. tornado, flood, hurricane, etc) that requires emergency evacuation of the DD Crisis Home, individuals currently receiving in the home will be transported by the Crisis Provider to the nearest and safest DD Crisis Home.
 This home does not have to be located within the same Region of the original home.

-G. Intensive Out-of-Home Support Requirements for Temporary and Immediate Support Homes

-The intent of Intensive Out-of-Home Supports is to stabilize the individual through nursing and behavioral supports on a time-limited basis.
+H. Intensive Out-of-Home Support Requirements for Temporary and Immediate Support Homes The intent of Intensive Out-of-Home Supports is to stabilize the individual through nursing and behavioral supports on a time-limited basis.
 Individuals between ages 10-17 years needing this level of care must be served in a Temporary and Immediate Support (TIS) Home.
 The TIS Home provider must be a Licensed Child Placing Agency.
+The TIS Home provider must comply with the Community Service Standards for Developmental Disabilities Providers found in the Georgia Department of Behavioral Health and Developmental Disabilities Provider Manual for Community Developmental Disabilities Providers as applicable to crisis supports services.
 TIS Home supports will be available twenty-four hours a day, seven days a week.
 It is critical that children and youth remain in their family home environment and thus extraordinary circumstances must exist in order to place children and youth in this level of support.

-G-1.
+H-1.
 TIS HOME PROTOCOL FOR OPERATION